 Coastal Resilience Center (2015-)

-- “Anticipating and Overcoming Regulatory and Legal barriers during Rebuilding and Resettlement by Dr. Gavin Smith (from Coming Home After Disaster: Multiple Dimensions of Housing Recovery, CRC Press, 2016)
+- “Pre- and Post-Disaster Conditions, their Implications, and the Role of Planning for Housing Recovery” by Dr. Gavin Smith (from Coming Home After Disaster: Multiple Dimensions of Housing Recovery, Eds.
+Ann-Margaret Esnard and Alka Sapa.
+CRC Press, 2017)

 “Intensification of landfalling typhoons over the northwest Pacific since the late 1970s” by Wei Mei and Shang-Ping Xie.
 Nature Geoscience (2016).